Weight loss in senior dogs, an image of a senior dog with a gray face

 The liver plays a vital role in metabolizing fats, proteins, and carbohydrates, while the gallbladder stores bile that aids in fat digestion.

 When either organ is compromised, old dogs may suffer from nutrients malabsorption disorders that compromise the ability to break food, leading to a dog's weight loss, lethargy, jaundice, and digestive issues.
-A veterinary examination, including blood tests and imaging, is necessary to diagnose and treat these conditions.

 9. Hip Arthritis or Lower Back Pain